mcnevesinf/math.p4/README.md

 # math.p4
-Library containing implementations of mathematical functions in P4
+Library containing implementation of mathematical functions in P4